CookieVortex/ProjectZomboid/README.md

 # Updates
 Added the ability to add to an external file (.txt) a list of those items, when installed, the administrator should receive a notification about this, I’m talking about prohibited objects that ordinary players cannot install on the server.
 Now you can add any number of item IDs to a text document and they will be checked on the server

+Made the work of future administrators a little easier.
+Now all cheating actions on the server will be stored in a separate log file and all actions of players that may indicate cheating will be recorded there.

+This file will be created in the standard path

+Example:
+11-12-23_20-42-30_CustomLog.txt

+Inside:

+[11-12-23 20:44:18.166] <BUILD> 192.168.1.000 player wants to build WATER.